The “Reverse the Roles” cartoon in the April 11 edition of The Yuma Sun perpetuates a pernicious

 I am spirit, Pure and bright,

-Rising up, To meet the light,
+Rising up, To

 I enter there, The realms of love,

-It’s all around, Below, above.
+It’s all around, Below,

 My kindred souls, Enfold me there,